DomiKamu/OhmerPrems/README.md

 ## Free version

-Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from either [VCV Plugin Library](https://library.vcvrack.com/?query=&brand=Ohmer+Modules&tag=&license=) for automatic installation/updates, or via ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository (but requires **manual** installation and updates).
+Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from either [VCV Plugin Library](https://library.vcvrack.com/?query=&brand=Ohmer+Modules&tag=&license=) for automatic installation/updates, or via ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository (but requires **manual** installation/updates, by copying downloaded **.vcvplugin** file).

 ------

 ## Full version (OhmerPrems members only)

-Since Rack 2, the plugin is the same than free version, except a license key is sent to OhmerPrems members, by email.
-The license key unlocks all modules as full version.
+Since VCV Rack 2, the plugin is the same than free version, except a personal license key is sent to OhmerPrems members, by email.
+The personal license key unlocks all modules to full version.

-Obviously all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (aka full versions), without any additional charge!
+Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (full versions) without any additional charge!

 ------